 A poached egg on top of prosciutto and an English muffin cut open with yellow yolk running out

-You may think I’m going to say this dish was inspired by a quaint little restaurant in an ancient village in Italy but it is actually inspired by my favorite place to visit in California, Carmel-by-the-Sea.
+You might expect this dish to come from a quaint village in Italy, but it’s inspired by my favorite city, Carmel-by-the-Sea.
 I’ve previously talked about Carmel in my post for Florentine cookies, also inspired by the same restaurant.

 3 English muffins topped with prosciutto, a poached egg and Parmesan sauce

 Our favorite restaurant is Il Fornaio which is inside the Pine Inn hotel on Ocean Avenue.
-It’s where my husband proposed and we’ve been frequent visitors of the hotel and restaurant so much we know all the staff and have become great friends with some.
+It’s where my husband proposed.
+We’ve been frequent visitors of the hotel and restaurant so much we know all the staff and have become great friends with some.

 3 Italian eggs Benedict on a plate with a glass of orange juice and potatoes